rm-21/crypto-trading/README.md

 Using that as a reference, we calculate the potential profit/loss for each of the two paths in point 1, as if the trade was taken.
 The details are added to the `TRADES_LOG` variable of the object, which is the output of the `get_trade_logs` method.

+### Step 4
+The output trades log gets saved along with the prices in a separate local folder of your choice using the `save_price_trade` function.
+In addition, any profitable opportunity when identified gets printed out to the console.